Q: What is copyright?

 Q: Why should I be concerned about copyright?
 Are there consequences for infringement?

-A: All BNA products contain proprietary content and/or software that are protected by copyright and other similar laws, and BNA claims copyright protection for all material that has been written or enhanced as a result of the efforts of BNA’s editorial staff or indexers.
-BNA does not claim copyright in United States government works, although BNA does claim copyright for the compilation, selection, coordination, and arrangement of such material.
-Put simply, except for statutory “fair use,” no portion of a BNA product may be reproduced in any way, unless permitted under these Guidelines or with express permission from BNA.
+A: All BBNA products contain proprietary content and/or software that are protected by copyright and other similar laws.
+BBNA claims copyright protection for all material that has been written or enhanced as a result of the efforts of BBNA’s editorial staff or indexers.
+BBNA does not claim copyright in United States government works, although BBNA does claim copyright for the compilation, selection, coordination, and arrangement of such material.
+Put simply, except for statutory exceptions such as “fair use,” no portion of a BBNA product may be reproduced in any way, unless expressly permitted under these Guidelines or with express written permission from BBNA.

 Infringement may result in criminal as well as civil liabilities for you and your employer.

-Q: Why does BNA have such detailed Copyright Guidelines?
+Q: Why does BBNA have such detailed Copyright and Usage Guidelines?

-A: We have comprehensive Guidelines to assist our customers in obtaining the maximum value from BNA products.
-Many publishers have vague copyright guidelines, if any, thus leaving much of the interpretation to the customer.
-BNA recognizes that a certain degree of reuse may be necessary on an occasional basis, and that customers want a clear understanding of what they can or cannot do with a BNA product.
+A: We have clear and comprehensive Guidelines to assist our customers in obtaining the maximum value from BBNA products.
+BBNA recognizes that a certain degree of reuse may be necessary on an occasional basis, and that customers want a clear understanding of what they can or cannot do with a BBNA product.
 Many of these questions are based on inquiries we have received over the years.
-While every situation cannot be addressed, we have tried to address BNA customers’ evolving business needs while helping them comply with copyright laws.
-In other words, BNA’s permitted uses are broader than permitted uses under the copyright laws alone.
+While not every situation can be addressed, we have tried to address BBNA customers’ evolving business needs while helping them comply with copyright laws.
+BBNA’s permitted uses are intended to be broader than permitted uses under the copyright laws alone.

-Q: Will the BNA Copyright Guidelines be revised?
+Q: Will the BBNA Copyright and Usage Guidelines be revised?

-A: BNA reserves the right to revise the BNA Copyright Guidelines at any time.
+A: BBNA reserves the right to revise the BBNA Copyright and Usage Guidelines at any time.
 While we do not expect to revise them on a frequent basis, we may update them as necessary to clarify specific answers and to respond to frequently asked questions.

-A: BNA defines occasional copying or distribution as an annual per person maximum of five (5) articles from each BNA publication.
-For electronic distribution and copying, the same limit applies to authorized end users.
-In all cases, distribution should be limited to a selected group of recipients.
+A: BBNA defines the distribution of BBNA products on an occasional basis as an annual per person maximum of five (5) documents (e.g., articles, enhanced case opinions, treatise sections, docket entries) from each BBNA publication.
+In all cases, distribution should be limited to a selected group of recipients and such recipients must agree not to further distribute the documents.

-Q: May I make a print copy of a BNA article for selected clients or someone in another office?
+Q: May I make a print copy of a BBNA article for selected clients or someone in another office?

-A: Yes, but only on an occasional basis and with proper attribution to BNA.
+A: Yes, but only on an occasional basis and with proper attribution to BBNA.

-Q: May I make copies of BNA articles for my files?
+Q: May I make copies of an article from BBNA’s print publications solely for my files?

 Q: May I copy, e-mail, or fax an entire issue of a publication?

-A: No. You may never make copies of or transmit the entire contents of a BNA publication, even if you have a CCC Annual License.
-It does not matter whether the publication is in print or electronic form or if the copying is done on a one-time basis.
+A: No. You may never make copies of or transmit the entire contents of a BBNA publication, even if you have a Copyright Clearance Center® (CCC) Annual License.
+It does not matter whether the publication is in print or electronic form or if the copying or transmission is done on a one-time basis.

 A: No, unless it is on an occasional basis.
-If you want to copy and distribute sections on a systematic, routine or regular basis, you will need to purchase additional print copies or licenses, even if you have a CCC Annual License.
-Please contact your BNA representative for more information.
+If you want to copy or distribute Highlights (or similar summary sections) on a systematic, routine or regular basis, you will need to purchase additional print copies or licenses, even if you have a CCC Annual License.
+Please contact your BBNA representative for more information.

-Q: Why am I not allowed to copy or e-mail the Highlights or similar summary sections of BNA publications?
+Q: Why am I not allowed to copy or e-mail the Highlights or similar summary sections of BBNA publications?

-A: In each issue of most BNA publications, the first few pages contain article summaries and/or headlines relating to the contents of that issue.
-Depending on the particular publication or delivery format, these summaries may be entitled “Highlights,” “In this Issue,” “Also in the News,” “Headlines,” Or “Headlines with Summaries.”
-To distinguish these sections from the full-text articles themselves, BNA sometimes refers to them simply as Highlights or Table of Contents.
+A: In each issue of most BBNA publications, the first few pages contain article summaries and/or headlines relating to the contents of that issue.
+Depending on the particular publication or delivery format, these summaries may be entitled “Highlights,” “In this Issue,” “Also in the News,” “Headlines,” or “Headlines with Summaries.”
+To distinguish these sections from the full-text articles themselves, BBNA sometimes refers to them simply as Highlights or Table of Contents.
 However, these sections are far from a typical table of contents that merely lists the contents of a book or other publication.
 Rather, these sections are original and proprietary works protected by copyright laws.
-If you want to copy and distribute sections on a systematic, routine or regular basis, you will need to purchase additional print copies or licenses, even if you have a CCC Annual License.
-Please contact your BNA representative for more information.
+If you want to copy or distribute sections on a systematic, routine or regular basis, you will need to purchase additional print copies or licenses, even if you have a CCC Annual License.
+Please contact your BBNA representative for more information.

-Q: May I print out or e-mail a BNA article that I found on Westlaw or Lexis?
+Q: May I print out or e-mail a BBNA article that I found on a licensed third party information provider (such as CCH®)?

-Q: Do we need to get permission to quote a sentence or two from a BNA publication?
+Q: Do we need to get permission to quote a sentence or two from a BBNA publication?

-A: No. Permission is not needed for occasionally quoting a small portion of a BNA article (e.g., a few sentences or a paragraph).
-However, in keeping with good citation practice, you should always give proper attribution to the BNA publication (i.e., full publication title, full article title, date and page number).
+A: No. Permission is not needed for occasionally quoting a small portion of a BBNA article (e.g., a few sentences or a paragraph).
+However, in keeping with good citation practice, you should always give proper attribution to the BBNA publication (i.e., full publication title, full article title, date and page number).

 Q: May we make and send out copies of an article that was written by one of our attorneys or that discusses our company?
 Can we post the article on our website or include it in a client newsletter?
-Does it matter if we have an Annual CCC License?
+Does it matter if we have a CCC Annual License?

-A: No. You must obtain permission by contacting Permissions.
-BNA can provide you with a PDF (electronic) version of the requested article, complete with the BNA logo and appropriate reprint language.
+A: No. You must obtain permission by contacting the Permissions Department at BBNA.
+BBNA can provide you with a PDF (electronic) version of the requested article, complete with the BBNA logo and appropriate reprint language.
 Because this is external distribution, permission would be required even if you have a CCC Annual License.

-Q: May we post or include a copy of a BNA article on our firm’s website, client-firm extranet or client newsletter?
-Does it matter if we have an Annual CCC license?
+Q: May we post or include a copy of a BBNA article on our firm’s website, client-firm extranet or client newsletter?
+Does it matter if we have a CCC Annual license?

-Q: May I summarize a BNA article and then post it on a web site or include it in a client newsletter?
+Q: May I summarize a BBNA article and then post it on a web site or include it in a client newsletter?

-A: No. In summarizing the BNA article, you would be making a derivative work of copyrighted material, which is not permitted.
-Further, BNA prefers that the original article be used, not a summary.
-BNA can provide you with a PDF (electronic) version of the requested article, complete with the BNA logo and appropriate reprint language.
+A: No. In summarizing the BBNA article, you would be making a derivative work of copyrighted material, which is not permitted.
+Further, BBNA prefers that the original article be used, not a summary.
+BBNA can provide you with a PDF (electronic) version of the requested article, complete with the BBNA logo and appropriate reprint language.

-Q: We have a subscription to BNA Labor PLUS (electronic labor databases).
+Q: We have a subscription to BBNA Labor PLUS (electronic labor databases).
 May I distribute copies of search results to our clients?

-A: Yes, provided such distribution is not on a systematic or regular basis.
-For example, you may perform a database search of a specific company or collective bargaining agreement provision and send those search results to your client for its own internal use and not for further distribution.
-However, you may not copy and distribute an entire database.
+A: Yes, provided such distribution is not on a systematic, routine or regular basis.
+For example, you may perform a database search of a specific company or collective bargaining agreement provision and send those search results to your client for its own internal use.
+However, you may not distribute an entire database.

-Q: If I want to copy, reuse or distribute BNA content in other ways, what should I do?
+Q: If I want to copy, reuse or distribute BBNA content in other ways, what should I do?

-A: BNA offers customer license arrangements to accommodate customers’ individual information needs.
-Please contact your BNA representative for more information.
+A: BBNA offers customer license arrangements to accommodate customers’ individual information needs.
+Please contact your BBNA representative for more information.

 Q: What is an electronic product?

-A: A BNA electronic product is a publication or service that is delivered either through an electronic medium (e.g., e-mail, the Web, CD-ROM, etc.).
-Use is limited to authorized users and is governed by the type of license you have with BNA.
+A: A BBNA electronic product is a publication or service that is delivered through an electronic medium (e.g., e-mail, the Web, CD-ROM, etc.).
+Use is limited to authorized users and is governed by the type of license you have with BBNA.
 Access by anyone who is not an authorized user is not allowed.
-Authorized users may not copy and distribute any part of the product (e.g., e-mail, post on a web site), except on an occasional basis and with proper attribution to BNA.
+Authorized users may not distribute any part of the product (e.g., e-mail, post on a web site), except on an occasional basis and with proper attribution to BBNA.

 Q: What can I do with an electronic product?